Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 state object.
 This makes reducers doubly hard to refactor since these two things get tangled together.

-### Object-oriented domain specific library

-Examples include data visualizations, maps, financial calculations, file importing / exporting, video playback, canvas work for a game or animation, A/B testing, user analytics, etc.

-Regardless of the domain, more often than not what I see is an object-oriented API being forced upon an inherently function set of frameworks.
-This requires weird state synchronization hacks and poorly written wrappers around objects to get the two paradigms to play nice.

 As the codebase scales, many of these negative aspects tend to become more exacerbated and developer productivity starts to slow down.
 After seeing this a few times, you start to ask yourself - can we do better?